 - Avoid products that contain lactose.
 Choose soy, rice, and almond milk instead.

 - Avoid high-fiber foods on the day or the week before competition.
 Fiber keeps bowel movement regular but fiber before the race day is a no-no. Increased bowel movements during exercise are not desirable and will accentuate fluid loss.
 Check food labels for fiber content.
 Choose more refined carbs such as regular pasta and white rice or bread instead of whole grain, high-fiber cereals, and brown rice.
 Note that most fruits and vegetables are high in fiber.
 For your pre-race meal, choose tomatoes, olives, grapes, and other low-fiber fresh produce.

 - Avoid NSAIDS or non-steroidal anti-inflammatory drugs such as pain relievers.
 Acid reflux is a common side effect of these drugs.

 - Avoid high-fructose foods, in particular fruit-based drinks.

 The gut is truly an important organ for athletes because it is responsible for the delivery of water and energy during exercise.
 It can either make or break your race depending on how well you’ve perfected your nutrition strategy.
-So to those racing this weekend or anytime soon, consider yourselves warned.
+So to those racing anytime soon, consider yourselves warned.
 Hope you have the gut for it.